mliew21396/remote-work-u2/week-4/3-group-research-methods/readme.md

 #### Person 4: Delete Matching Data
 Sometimes you no longer need data that matches something.
 Create a `my_array_deletion_method` that takes an array and a letter, and deletes all the strings that contain that letter.
-This should modify the existing structure.
+This should modify the original because we now permanently hate that letter.

 For example:
 ```ruby
 my_deletion_method(i_want_pets, "a")
 #=> ["I", 4, "pets", "but", "only", 3, ":(." ]
 ```

 Poor George passed away.
-He had a good life, but I need to remove him from my list.
+He had a good life, but I need to permanently remove him from my list.

 ```ruby
 my_deletion_method(my_family_pets_ages, "George")